 Document properties are the most basic.
 They are built into every document you create.
 The most common examples include:

-If you right-click on your document in Windows, you’ll be able to see all your document properties, because they are recognized by all systems and easily accessed.
+If you right-click on a document in Windows, you’ll be able to see all its properties, because they are recognized by all systems and easily accessed.

 Custom document properties are more advanced versions of these basic document properties.
 They’re usually required by larger enterprises who need to go beyond automatically created metadata.
 Examples of these include a citizen ID number or a classification of the sensitivity of a document.

-When an organization needs metadata that’s bigger and more complex, they tend to require custom XML.
-With document properties and custom document properties, users can access this information if they want to.
-But custom XML is all the data that the user should not mess around with.
+When an organization needs metadata that’s bigger and more complex, it tends to require custom XML.
+Custom XML is all the data that the user should not mess around with.
 It shouldn’t be touched by humans, only via systems that have the means to understand them.
+This is especially true for large relational databases (i.e., collections of spreadsheets, databases, etc.).

 The great thing about custom XML is that it enables more complex data structures.
 For example, if you’re using XML together with SharePoint, you can handle more advanced data types and make better relationships between elements within the custom XML parts.